Bullseye25/XRPL_Gaming/Readme.md

 # ECO-Wallet.Plugin

-##### _The ECO-Wallet.plugin should work in a manner that it would connect all the member/users of the iHunt4 with the users in sub-databases and vice versa._
+##### _The ECO-Wallet.plugin should work in a manner that it would connect all the member/users of the iHunt4 ECO with the users in sub-databases and vice versa._
 ####
 ####
 > Example,
 > A developer used ECO-Wallet.plugin to create his gaming app called “Hit the Ball”,
-> A user of iHunt4 app downloads “Hit the Ball” app, and went to SignUp/LogIn screen, here the user shouldn’t have to SignUp as new player, he/she should be able to Login using the same credentials as iHunt4 app.
+> A user of iHunt4 ECO app downloads “Hit the Ball” app, and went to SignUp/LogIn screen, here the user shouldn’t have to SignUp as new player, he/she should be able to Login using the same credentials as iHunt4 ECO app.
 <p align="center">
 <img width="750" src="https://user-images.githubusercontent.com/15853904/139066247-78147552-3736-4754-901a-ff7ebe4b56d2.png" alt="iHuntDB logo">
 </p>
-If one would observe above flow, when a new developer signs up for iHunt4 Developer account.
-A new sub-database is created inside iHunt4 DB.
+If one would observe above flow, when a new developer signs up for iHunt4 ECO Developer account.
+A new sub-database is created inside iHunt4 ECO DB.
 Onwards, developer will be using his API-Key and API-Secret to make a call upon each and every Dynamic API Functions provided as following,

-1.	**[signUp_to_ECO-Wallet]**, this API will signUp new user directly into iHunt4 database, as well as in the sub-database of the app developer.
+1.	**[signUp_to_ECO-Wallet]**, this API will signUp new user directly into iHunt4 ECO database, as well as in the sub-database of the app developer.
 In addition, to call this API it requires to pass following values,
 ```yaml
 {
    “name”: “Eric”,